What Is Racial Trauma? Understanding Its Impact and Path to Healing

 When you’re carrying racial trauma, it often shows up in ways you might not expect.
 It can impact you mentally, physically, emotionally, and socially.

 Mentally, the effects of racial trauma could be that you find it harder to concentrate, second-guess your decision-making skills, have racing thoughts, or be hypervigilant.
+Some people carry burnout that still looks like functioning, where the mind and body are exhausted even when daily life keeps moving forward.

 Physically, racial trauma can cause fatigue, muscle tension, or chronic health concerns.
 Maybe sleep doesn’t come easily, or you’re always on edge and feel a heaviness in your body; those can all be a result of the trauma that you’ve experienced.